itsdarklikehell/pwnagotchi-plugins/README.md

 # This is a reference list to / collection of plugins for the pwnagotchi

+(Removed fancygotchi as it is not working properly)

 Special thanks go to to:

 [Pwnagotchi Unofficial](https://github.com/Pwnagotchi-Unofficial)